Valorant’s Battle Pass rewards players with free and premium cosmetic items. In this guide we’ll explain how it all works.

 The Agent specific contracts allow you to work towards unlocking a particular agent, or if you already own them, you’ll earn cosmetic rewards for them.
 For example, if you want to unlock some Sage cosmetics, you’ll activate her contract, play games, earn EXP, and gradually begin earning Sage goodies.
 If you don’t own Omen, for instance, you’ll activate his contract, earn EXP, and upon completing his contract you’ll unlock him.

 You won’t have access to the Agent specific Contract straight away.
 First you’ll have to complete what Riot calls the “onboarding pass” which is fancy spiel for a beginner pass which consists of 10 basic tiers.
 You’ll power through this pretty quickly if you play the game semi-regularly, and as you work your way through it you’ll get to unlock two agents of your choice.

 One you’ve completed the “onboarding pass” you’ll unlock the ability to activate the Agent specific Contracts.

 From experience, it takes a pretty long time to complete these Agent contracts.
 If you're a casual player who jumps in for a game or two most days of the week, then expect a long, long grind to unlock an Agent.

 The Battle Pass Contract will always be active, so all games played, all EXP earned, basically everything you do will feed into this reward track.

-That's it for the first iteration of our Valorant Battle Pass page but expect a big overhaul as we learn more.
+That's it for the second iteration of our Valorant Battle Pass page but expect a big overhaul as we learn more.

 If you're playing the game a lot right now, make sure you have a read through our Best Agents page an overview of the strongest agents.
 It also has links to all of our in-depth agent guides too!